Cleveland Torso Murderer: Suspects

+Frank Dolezal

-Authorities interrogated around 9,100 people during the search to find the Torso Murderer.
-There were only two main suspects: Frank Dolezal and Francis Sweeney.
-On August 24, 1939, a 52-year-old Cleveland resident named Frank Dolezal (May 4, 1887 – August 24, 1939), who at one point lived with Polillo and also had connections to Andrassy and Wallace, was arrested as a suspect in Polillo's murder; he later died under suspicious circumstances in the Cuyahoga County jail while in the custody of Sheriff Martin O'Donnell.
+On August 24, 1939, a Cleveland resident named Frank Dolezal (May 4, 1887 – August 24, 1939), who at one point lived with Polillo and also had connections to Andrassy and Wallace, was arrested as a suspect in Polillo's murder.
+Dolezal initially confessed to killing Polillo in self-defense, but later retracted the confession, claiming it had been beaten out of him.
+Soon after, Dolezal was found hanged in his cell at Cuyahoga County jail, while in the custody of Sheriff Martin O'Donnell.
+Officially labelled a suicide, rumors persist that he was murdered.
 Dolezal was later posthumously exonerated of involvement in the Torso slayings.